lethain/staff-eng/src/markdown/stories/rick-boone.md

 It also means that I have to truly understand his goals, intent, values and principles, to make sure that I’m ready to stake my reputation and credibility on pushing them forward.
 Often, part of my role involves advocating for or translating his vision and/or implementation to engineers, sometimes when supplemental context isn’t always known.
 When I do this, I have to make sure that I not only understand the logic and value of what he’s doing, but that I also believe in it myself - otherwise, advocacy becomes hard, not to mention disingenuous.

 This is something I really struggled with a lot when I started in the role.
-Matthew would constantly tell me, “You’re my representative; you should feel free to push on and perform things using my name and role .”
+Matthew would constantly tell me, “You’re my representative; you should feel free to push on and perform things using my name and role.”
 That was difficult for me because I’ve never been in a role like that before.
 Previously I’ve always operated using my own name and reputation, and now I was operating  under the aegis of the Vice President and everything which that carried .
 Over time I’ve learned how to be deliberate with using that hammer, since you don’t want to overuse it.

 I’ve also learned that I have to let folks know which hat I’m wearing sometimes.
 I love to mentor people, but sometimes folks aren’t sure if they’re getting the strategic advisor working for the benefit of the organization and company or the mentor, working for the benefit of that person and their career; I try to let them know which role I’m currently in within a particular conversation.
 If I meet with someone I’m mentoring, they might want to get advice about changing teams, or even leaving the organization or the company, and they want to know which perspective I’m giving advice from.